TheBlackfish/Multisweeper/README.md

-# Minefield Elite
+# Sweep Elite
-HTML5 game where multiple players are working together to clear a minefield so that allied armored forces can advance through, while laying traps down to prevent enemy armor from breaching the base.
+HTML5 game where multiple players are playing Minesweeper together.
+Only one game is active at a time